pjmaddox/nm-filtereable-list/nm-filterable-list/README.md

 ##Hey There!
-My Name is Patrick and this is the Secreg Agent Intellignce Database!
+My Name is Patrick and this is the Secreg Agent Intelligence Database!

 *Premise:*
 Welcome to the Super Secret Agent Intel Database!